Search

 (l) Write-in: Blank line and candidate.
 If a candidate's target area is marked, and the write-in target area is marked but no name is written on the line, it shall not be tallied as an overvote, but shall be counted as a valid vote for the printed candidate.

 (m) Write-in: Name combinations.
-If a write-in vote is cast for a candidate with a combination of names already on the ballot, it shall NOT be counted as a vote for either printed candidate, but rather shall be counted as a valid vote for the name as written.
+If a write-in vote is cast for a candidate with a combination of names already on the ballot, it shall not be counted as a vote for either printed candidate, but rather shall be counted as a valid vote for the name as written.

 (o) Write-in: Not eligible.
 A write-in vote for a race not appearing on the voter's ballot shall not be counted.